Classification: Library Technician 2

 Special Instructions to Applicants

-• Two years of current library experience (within the last 5 years); OR,
+• Two (2) years of library experience within the last five (5) years; OR,

-• Associates degree (or equivalent 72 quarter hours or 48 semester hours), and 1 year of current experience; OR,
+• Associates degree (or equivalent 72 quarter hours or 48 semester hours), and one (1) year of library experience within the last five (5) years; OR,

 • An equivalent combination of current library experience, training and/or education in related fields;

-• AND, proficiency in multiple library specific computer applications (e.g. integrated library systems, database applications, institutional repository; content management systems).
+• AND, proficiency in multiple library specific computer applications (e.g., integrated library systems, database applications, institutional repository, content management systems, scheduling software).

 FLSA Exempt: No